Axis Labels — Smart Layout¶

 flowchart TD

-A[Axis with labels to render] --> B{Is this a bar chart with<br/>discrete x and style.orientation: auto?}
+A[Axis with labels to render] --> B{Is this a bar chart with<br/>style.orientation: auto?}

 C -- yes --> D[Flip to horizontal bars<br/>category labels go on y-axis<br/>render horizontal naturally]